bgarlow/okta-hooks/README.md

 ## About

 This application serves sample endpoints for Okta Hooks.
-It is designed to handle the currently supported Okta Event and Inline Hooks, and includes a couple of demo use cases for the registration inline hook.
+It is designed to handle the currently supported Okta Hooks, and includes a couple of demo use cases for the registration inline hook.

 Also included are Postman collections for configuring the demo in your Okta tenant.